jerry-ng2/cursor-best-practices/README.md

 cd my-new-project
 cursor .
 ```
-- If you have VS Code settings you would like to import, click the gear cog icon in the top right and under the `General` tab should be a button to import settings from VS Code
+- If you have VS Code settings you would like to import, click the gear cog icon in the top right and under the `General` tab should be a button to import settings from VS Code that include:
+    - Extensions
+    - Themes
+    - Settings
+    - Keybinds
 ### 2. Basic Usage Examples

 #### Ask for Help